J-YDi/OSPAR_FR_Data_Pelagic_Habitats/README.md

-#  R script and data for the OSPAR Pelagic Habitats data call 2025
+#  R scripts and data for the OSPAR Pelagic Habitats data call 2025

 #### Github repository organization